Saint-Amand-les-Eaux: Saint Martin's church

-On the place of the actual church there was a Saint Martin's Mont des Cornet, at the 7th century and romance church in the 11th century.
+At the location of the current church, there was Saint Martin's Mont des Cornet, a 7th-century church, rebuilt in the 11th century in the romanesque style and again in 1783, this time in the neoclassical.

-The ancient faience factories
+The old faience factories

-Saint Amand is known for its faience, produced, in the past, by ancient faience factories who was used the bianco sopra bianco technical.
+Saint Amand is known for its faience, produced, in the past, by ancient faience factories that used the bianco sopra bianco technique.